allan-tulane/fa-25-recitation-01-caitlyngif/README.md

   It would be more efficient to first sort and then use binary search rather than linear search without sorting for the values of k when:

-  worst - case complexity of first sorting and then binary search < worst-case complexity of linear search
+  worst-case complexity of first sorting and then binary search < worst-case complexity of linear search

   n^2 + k*log(n) < k * n